pagkly/Zed/Investopedia4/What Is Nacha.md

 The ACH Network connects all U.S. financial institutions through a ubiquitous payment system that is built to securely and efficiently move money and information from one bank account to another.

 Nacha develops rules and codes of business practices and is involved in the development of new applications.
-It also institutes and monitors quality- and risk-management controls.
+It also institutes and monitors quality- and [[Risk|risk]]-management controls.

 Although it is not a government agency, Nacha works closely with various government agencies including the Federal Reserve, U.S. Treasury, and state banking authorities in order to ensure the integrity of the electronic payments systems used by U.S. financial institutions.

 In 2014, Nacha formed the Payments Innovation Alliance as a voice for the payments industry and the ACH Network.5 The Alliance consists of hundreds of companies and organizations across the global payment ecosystem.
-It offers discussion, debate, education, and networking on such topics as payment system modernization, trends, standards, security, and ongoing innovation.
+It offers discussion, debate, education, and networking on such topics as payment system modernization, trends, standards, [[Security|security]], and ongoing innovation.

 Image by Catherine Song © The Balance 2020